knoxite/website/content/docs/storage-backends/content.md

 ### Nextcloud

-You can use the WebDAV backend to connect knoxite to a Nextcloud instance.
+You can connect knoxite to a Nextcloud instance using the WebDAV backend.

 It is recommended to use an app password.
-To generate an app password, go to the settings page of your Nextcloud instance.
+To generate one, go to the settings page of your Nextcloud instance.
 Navigate to the **Security** section.
 In **Devices & sessions** you can generate a new app password.

 {{<lbimg src="/images/backends/owncloud_nextcloud/nextcloud_apppassword_step1.png">}}